 - Take it slow as you get to know your target audience a bit at a time.
 Remember, you are building a meaningful relationship with target market influencers.

 - Look for common interests between you and your ideal prospect.
 Talk about those interests in your social media content.

 - Talk about the problems associated with the common interests you share.
 Then, share your ideas that make those problems better.

-- Deliver value rather than just sell your products or services.
-Be a business friend, but not one that is just in it for the sale.
+- Deliver value rather than sell your products or services.
+Be a business friend, but not just in it for the sale.

 - When commonalities are discovered, build on those commonalities.
-(Similar to when you learned if your ideal marble playing friend in elementary school liked to play with clearies, steelies or cats eyes marbles, etc., in marble games.
-In other words, in your first Tweet, drop a nugget of information that helps your ideal prospect in some way.
+(Similar to when you learned if your ideal marble-playing friend in elementary school liked to play with clearies, steelies or cats eyes marbles, etc., in marble games.
+In other words, drop a nugget of information that helps your ideal prospect somehow in your first Tweet.
 Make your social media messages all about your prospect.

 - After you write your content, promote it everywhere that’s appropriate to reach your target market.